 The importance of horse exploitation in Deriivka, in the forest-steppe zone of the north Pontic region along the Dnieper region, during the Middle Eneolithic period (probably ca. 3700-3530 BC), suggests that horses played a significant role in the life of this Sredni Stog community[Anthony and Brown 2003].
 In its late period (ca. 4000-3500 BC), this culture had adopted corded ware pottery, and stone battle-axes.

-However, this western steppe peoples were mainly hunters[Rassamakin 1999], and the ‘herding skill’ essential for wild horse domestication seems absent[Kuzmina 2003].
-All this has been confirmed with zooarchaeological evidence and new molecular and stable isotope results, suggesting an absence of horse domestication in territories of the late Sredni Stog culture in the north Pontic steppe[Mileto et al. 2017], before the advent of migrants from the Indo-European-speaking Repin culture.
+However, these western steppe peoples were mainly hunters[Rassamakin 1999], and the ‘herding skill’ essential for wild horse domestication seems absent[Kuzmina 2003] even after the period of expeditions by horse-riding Suvorovo-Novodanilovka chiefs.
+All this has been confirmed with zooarchaeological evidence and new molecular and stable isotope results, suggesting an absence of horse domestication in territories of the late Sredni Stog culture in the north Pontic steppe[Mileto et al. 2017], before the advent of migrants from the Indo-European-speaking Yamna culture.

 No direct cultural connection has been found in this area with Yamna migrants[Bulatović 2014].
 Only later, during the contemporaneous Corded Ware and Yamna migration waves were direct contacts possibly between Yamna and Corded Ware herders on the upper Dniester region[Anthony 2007][Gimbutas 1977].